Skip to content

 By default, the VIP Platform concatenates JavaScript and CSS files that are enqueued in an application’s codebase.
 The concatenated files are cached with a Cache-Control HTTP header set to cache-control: max-age=31536000 (1 year).

-To bust the cache on deployment, the $ver value in the enqueue must be incrementally updated when changes are made to enqueued JS and CSS files.
+To bust the cache on deployment, the $ver value in the enqueue must be incrementally updated when changes are made to enqueued JavaScript and CSS files.
 An updated $ver value effectively generates a new and unique static URL for the concatenated assets.
 The $ver value can be updated in functions such as wp_enqueue_script(), wp_enqueue_style(), wp_register_script(), and wp_register_style().

 // When changes are made to js/plugin.js the $ver variable should be incrementally updated.